simoncblyth/opticks/notes/issues/update_juno_opticks_integration_for_new_workflow.rst

 Reminder About Building the integration
 -----------------------------------------

-Recall that Opticks now uses quite a few header only structs, so that means to fully build:
+Recall that Opticks now uses quite a few header only structs, so that means to fully rebuild the integration:

 1. update Opticks and build it, "o ; git pull ; oo"
 2. update integration code locally, sync to remote "svn.sh | sh"
 3. rebuild offline "jo ; ./build_Debug.sh"
+4. test run: ntds3

-   * this is needed even when the changes are only to Opticks : due to use of header only imps
+Note that rebuilding offline is needed even when the changes are only to Opticks : due to use of header only imps

-   * some opticks changes that do not touch headers directly included into integration code does not need the offline rebuild : but its simpler to do it that to work out if need to
+* some opticks changes that do not touch headers directly included into integration code do not need the offline rebuild : but its simpler to do it than to work out if need to

 HMM : Integration requires lots of small changes : how to proceed ?